grahamcarman/docs/astro/env-vars-overview.md

 On Astro, an _Environment Variable_ is a key-value configuration stored in a configuration file that applies to a specific Deployment.
 You can use environment variables to configure custom environment variables for your Deployment, customize core settings of Airflow and its pre-installed providers, or store Airflow connections and variables.

-You can configure custom environment variables for your Deployment to address the following use cases:
+To configure custom environment variables for your Deployment, some examples include:
 - Identify a production Deployment versus a development Deployment allowing you to customize your DAG flow.
 - Add a token or a URL that is required by your Airflow DAGs or tasks
 - Integrate with Datadog or other third-party tooling to [export Deployment metrics](deployment-metrics.md#export-airflow-metrics-to-datadog).

-You can use environment variables to customize core settings of Airflow or any of its pre-installed providers, including the following examples:
+To customize core settings of Airflow or any of its pre-installed providers, some examples are:
 - Change the import timeout of DAGBAG using `AIRFLOW__CORE__DAGBAG_IMPORT_TIMEOUT`.
 See all [core settings of Airflow](https://airflow.apache.org/docs/apache-airflow/stable/configurations-ref.html) that can be customized.
 - Set up an SMTP service to receive [Airflow alerts](airflow-email-notifications.md) by email.

-You can also use environment variables to store [Airflow connections](https://docs.astronomer.io/learn/connections) and [variables](https://docs.astronomer.io/learn/airflow-variables).
+You can also use environment variables to store [Airflow connections](https://docs.astronomer.io/learn/connections#define-connections-with-environment-variables) and [variables](https://docs.astronomer.io/learn/airflow-variables#using-environment-variables).

 Some environment variables on Astro are set globally and cannot be overridden for individual Deployments, while others are used by Astro Runtime to enhance your Airflow experience.
 For more information on these, see [Global environment variables](env-vars-global.md).
 ## Choose how to manage environment variables

-Environment variables are fundamentally used to take advantage of different performance, behavior, and connection options available to Airflow and Astro.
+Environment variables are fundamentally used to customize your Airflow environment on Astro to take advantage of different performance, behavior, and connection options available.
 In order to choose the right management and implementation strategy for your needs, you must understand the available management options, how Astro prioritizes environment variables, and how Astro stores them.

 ### Ways to manage environment variables on Astro

 On Astro, you can manage environment variable in four different ways for your Deployment: